God's Nature

 The Christian faith takes this understanding a step further.
 It claims not only that God created everything, but that He has personally revealed Himself to humanity—making Himself known, not merely through reason or observation, but through history, Scripture, and ultimately through Jesus Christ.

 Even in those days, there was grace to those who trusted in His mercy, promises, and provision for sin.
-They did not know the Savior, but they trusted in the God who promised one.
-Today, as we now know, God's promise has a name.
+Though they had not yet seen the Savior, they trusted in the God who promised one.
+Today, as we now know, this promise has a name.

-God manifested Himself in the flesh through Jesus Christ (1 Timothy 3:16).
-There is no separation between Jesus and God.
-The appearances of separation in Scripture—such as Jesus praying and referring to His Father—reflect His experience “in the likeness of sinful flesh” (Romans 8:3), experiencing the human perspective of separation from God.
+This prophecy was fulfilled when God manifested Himself in the flesh through Jesus Christ (1 Timothy 3:16).
+This does not mean that Jesus is separate from God, but that Jesus is God revealing Himself to humanity.
+The appearances of separation in Scripture—such as Jesus praying and referring to His Father—reflect His experience “in the likeness of sinful flesh” (Romans 8:3), showing how He fully shared the human perspective of separation from God.

 “For in Him dwelleth all the fulness of the Godhead bodily” (Colossians 2:9)